 California: Santa Barbara & West Ventura County

-International: Middle East, Hong Kong, India, Turkey, Europe
+International: Europe, Hong Kong, India, Middle East, Turkey

-Seth has been at Pomona since July 2011 as Pomona’s Vice President and Dean of Admissions and Financial Aid.
-Although he identifies Massachusetts as his childhood home, he’s also quick to point out he also lived in Maryland, Pennsylvania, New York, Massachusetts and Maine while growing up.
+Seth has served as Pomona’s Vice President and Dean of Admissions and Financial Aid since 2011.
+Although he identifies Massachusetts as his childhood home, he’s quick to point out he lived all over the Northeast of the United States while growing up.

-Seth arrived at Pomona by way of Grinnell College in Iowa where he served as Dean of Admissions and Financial Aid.
-Prior to Grinnell he was the Dean of Admissions at Dickinson College in Pennsylvania and served in admissions at The Johns Hopkins University in Maryland.
-Seth served on the Board of Directors of The Common Application for five years and was President from 2008-2009.
-He currently serves on national committees for both the National Association for College Admission Counseling and The College Board.
+Seth arrived at Pomona by way of Grinnell College, where he was Dean of Admissions and Financial Aid.
+Prior to that he acted as the Dean of Admissions at Dickinson College and served in admissions at The Johns Hopkins University.
+A member of the Board of Directors of The Common Application for five years, Seth was President from 2008-2009.
+He has also served the admissions profession on national committees for both the National Association for College Admission Counseling (NACAC) and The College Board and is currently on the Board of Directors of The Coalition for Access, Affordability, and Success.

 Adam Sapp, Senior Associate Dean & Director of Admissions

-California: East San Fernando Valley, West Los Angeles, West Beach
+California: East San Fernando Valley, Long Beach, West Los Angeles, West Beach

 International: Oceania, Southeast Asia, Pakistan